firedotwater/devops/M5 Stack/README.md

 ### Exercise Nr.
 1

-In this exercises we had to do these things
+In this exercises we had to do these things with the acceleration from the M5 Stack:

 ```
 from m5stack import *